NextGen-Environmental-Sensor-Lab/Mouse-City/README.md

 For any questions and concerns contact us at rtoledocrow@gc.cuny.edu.
 We'll try to answer as soon as possible!

 Mouse City's core circuit components are a WeMos D1 Mini and a Audio FX Sound Board (from Adafruit).
 Additional contents of the circuit can be found in the [Parts List](#parts-list) below above.
-The BOM of the full circuit is located above ([BOM.md](https://github.com/NextGen-Environmental-Sensor-Lab/Mouse-City/blob/main/BOM.md)).
+The BOM of the full circuit is located above at [BOM.md](https://github.com/NextGen-Environmental-Sensor-Lab/Mouse-City/blob/main/BOM.md).

 <img src="Images/Mouse City Fritzing.PNG" width="300" height = "600">